gmirsky/terraform_azure_serverless_web_site/README.md

 Well-defined naming and metadata tagging conventions help to quickly locate and manage resources.
 These conventions also help associate cloud usage costs with business teams via chargeback and show back accounting mechanisms.

-> ### Resource naming

-An effective naming convention assembles resource names by using important resource information as parts of a resource's name.
-For example, using these [recommended naming conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#example-names), a public IP resource for a production SharePoint workload is named like this: `pip-sharepoint-prod-westus-001`.

 > ### Metadata tags

 When applying metadata tags to the cloud resources, you can include information about those assets that couldn't be included in the resource name.
 You can use that information to perform more sophisticated filtering and reporting on resources.
 This information can be used by IT or business teams to find resources or generate reports about resource usage and billing.